 Every member of the team should have success indicators.
 Encourage that the members share the timesheets.
 This also helps in making a benchmark regarding their performance, efficiency, and productivity.

-Good monitoring time tracking software are Basecamp, Github, and Asana.
+Good monitoring time tracking software is Basecamp, Github, and Asana.
 They make it incredibly simple to track the process and progress.

 Successfully managing a remote team can be overwhelming, but it shouldn’t be.

-When you follow the aforementioned tips, it doesn’t matter if you are working with a team of two or ten, employees are five miles away or 5000- you will have everything you need to confidently run a productive remote development team.
+By following the aforementioned tips, it becomes easy to work with a team of n number of employees.
+Whether your team is sitting five miles away or 5000 you will have everything you need to confidently run a productive remote development team.

 The remote team that is geographically dispersed faces a lot of challenges in streamlining their workflow.
 Efficient and quick communication should be in the form of dialog, not in emails as they get piled up.
 Open chatrooms help in instant message communication via slack and other tools.

-Planning, organizing, leading, and controlling is important as per the company’s objectives.
-But because of the physical constraints of working with the virtual and in-house team members, it is imperative for the project managers to create a situation where the whole team can interact.
+Planning, organizing, leading, and controlling are important as per the company’s objectives.
+But because of the physical constraints of working with the virtual and in-house team members, it is imperative for the project managers to create a situation where the whole development team can interact.